Materials, Textures, and Utility Nodes / Maya

 You can tweak your Standard Surface materials by using the following settings located on Verge3D panel:

-- select transparency mode: Auto, Opaque, Blend or Mask.
+Select transparency mode: Auto, Opaque, Blend, Mask, Coverage, or Add.
 See transparency guide for more info.

-- render material depth in depth buffer.
-Use this option for transparent materials to make them rendered in additive manner.
+Render material depth in depth buffer.
+Disable this option for transparent materials to make them rendered in additive manner.

 Lambert